NickSpriggs/game-project/README.md

 # Deployment

 I deployed the project on GitHub using the application GitHub Pages.
 The steps to do so were as follows:
-1. Log into your GitHub account.
+1. Log into GitHub.
-2. Go to the repository and on the menu bar click "Settings" which will redirect you to a separate page.
+2. Go to the project's repository and on the menu bar and click "Settings" which will redirect you to a separate page.
 3. Scroll down unti you find "GitHub Pages".
 4. Under source change the dropdown menu from "None" to "Main".
 Then click "Save"